 Studio photographers will appreciate that the Pentax K-1 II (unlike the FZ1000 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the FZ1000 II and the K-1 II are recent models that are part of the current product line-up.
 The K-1 II replaced the earlier Pentax K-1, while the FZ1000 II followed on from the Panasonic FZ1000.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Pentax K-1 II Manual.
+Further information on the features and operation of the FZ1000 II and K-1 II can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Pentax K-1 II Manual.